justin-calleja/game-dev-with-phaser/notes.md

 Objectives:

 - Client code should not care about (or even see) the canvas API.
 Not just the canvas API, rendering should be abstracted.
-- Client should create game objects to render - the "framework" will render them.
+- Client should create game objects - the "framework" will render them.
 The "framework" should provide ways for these game objects to be created.

 ```js
 import { Scene, Game } from "./dummy-phaser";